HaowenGan/ID_FinancialPlanner_WebApp/README.md

 # Features
 -Users can type in a year that they want to check from a range of years (1993,1998,2003,2008,2013,2018) to check for the expediture of households on that year.

--Budgeting Sheet to allow users to plan their finances using the 50 20 10 rule.
+-Budgeting Sheet to allow users to plan their finances using the 50 20 10 rule and them inputting their various expenses.

 -Lottie implemented loading screen